-In the 1980's CGPP found a new home in the recently proposed theory of cosmological inflation.
+In the 1980s CGPP found a new home in the recently proposed at the time theory of cosmological inflation~\cite{Guth:1980zm,Starobinsky:1980te,Linde:1981mu,Albrecht:1982wi}.
 This early period of accelerated expansion was initially lauded for efficiency at simultaneously solving the horizon, flatness, and monopole problems that had confounded early efforts to connect cosmology with elementary particle physics.
-Before long, studies of quantum fluctuations in the scalar inflaton field and the metric led to predictions for density perturbations (as well as gravitational-wave radiation) that provided an explanation for the inhomogeneity of the large scale structure of the Universe and the subtle anisotropies in the cosmic microwave background radiation.
-The first papers explicitly to link density perturbations to particle creation were by \rref{Mukhanov:1981xt}, \rref{Sasaki:1983kd,Mukhanov:1988jd}; see also \rref{Kodama:1985bj}.
-This early literature is summarized well in the review by Mukhanov, Feldman, and Brandenberger \cite{Mukhanov:1990me}.
-Precision measurements of the large scale structure and cosmic microwave background have furnished a wealth of information about the composition and evolution of the Universe, and their connections with the epoch of inflation are made possible through the phenomenon of CGPP.
+Before long, studies of quantum fluctuations in the scalar inflaton field and the metric led to predictions for density perturbations (as well as gravitational-wave radiation) that provided an explanation for the inhomogeneity of the large-scale structure of the Universe and the subtle anisotropies in the cosmic microwave background radiation.
+The first papers explicitly to link density perturbations to particle creation were given by \rref{Mukhanov:1981xt}, \rref{Sasaki:1983kd,Mukhanov:1988jd}; see also \rref{Kodama:1985bj}.
+This early literature was summarized well in the review by \rref{Mukhanov:1990me}.
+Precision measurements of the large-scale structure and cosmic microwave background have furnished a wealth of information about the composition and evolution of the Universe, and their connections with the epoch of inflation are made possible through the phenomenon of CGPP.